Shenseye/shenseye.github.io/_posts/2015-10-13-angular-day-9.md

 date: 2015-10-13 14:17
 summary: The 9th day of my 100 day challenge with AngularJS
 categories: AngularJS
-published: false
+published: true
 ---

-## Day 8 of 100 days with Angular
+## Day 9 of 100 days with Angular

-So the thing i learned today from the Angular tutorial is how to make a custom Filter.
-Let's break it down.
+So i notice that because they still don't teach the Controller As syntax so i have to inject the global `$scope` into my controller to public some property from that controller.
+And about event handler because i have some background with C# so i know that an event handler is just some function that subscribe to some event.
+And from what i see here it is the same concept.

 ### Controller